ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Status Parameters {#default-values-status}

-For each of the status parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator.
+For each of the status parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator:

 * 'active' - The Group Manager SHOULD use the CBOR simple value `false` (0xf4).